Unplanned pregnancy, Options, Pregnancy Options, First Place Options

 At your pregnancy options appointment, your First Place Options counsellor can help you to know how to tell your partner if you haven’t already done so.
 If you fear that your partner may act aggressively (whether verbally or physically) when you tell them, it is a good idea to tell them in a public place or to have a friend with you if the place is not public.

-In preparation for telling your partner about your unplanned pregnancy, it can be helpful to think through the when, where and how you want to tell them.
+In preparation for telling your partner about your couple sitting looking at pregnancy testunplanned pregnancy, it can be helpful to think through the when, where and how you want to tell them.

 WHEN - try to choose a time when both of you are not distracted or have somewhere that you need to go immediately afterwards.
 If your partner happens to be upset about something unrelated to your pregnancy at the time when you were going to disclose your pregnancy, delay the conversation until your partner is calmer.